- The Best AR Twist Rate for most barrels is 1:7

 Summary

-Performing a quick web search for a 5.56 twist rate chart will show you the best twist rate for your AR15 barrel, but remember, this is just a starting point.
+This chart shows the best twist rate for your AR-15 barrel, but remember, this is just a starting point.
 Finding just the right ammo for your AR-15 will require some trial and error to get the firearm to its full accuracy potential.
 Just remember that the "faster" the twist, the shorter the distance it takes for the slug to make one rotation as it travels down the barrel.